robinskennethj-pixel/Original-Oak-Carpentry/README.md

-# Ogun Carpentry - Master Craftsmen of Wood & Metal
+# Original Oak Carpentry - Master Craftsmen of Wood & Metal

-A modern, full-stack Next.js application for Ogun Carpentry, showcasing traditional craftsmanship combined with contemporary web design.
-Built with the strength and spirit of Ogun, the Yoruba deity of iron, metalwork, and craftsmanship.
+A modern, full-stack Next.js application for Original Oak Carpentry, showcasing traditional craftsmanship combined with contemporary web design.
+Built with the strength and durability of oak, representing timeless craftsmanship and quality.

 ## 🎨 Design Philosophy